 Calculates seguid, lseguid & cseguid checksums for biological sequences

-Seguid calculator is a small GUI application for calculating the SEGUID, lSEGUID and cSEGUID checksums for a biological sequence (DNA, RNA or protein).
-It is available as executables for Windows, MacOSX and Linux (see below).
+Seguid calculator is a small GUI for calculating the SEGUID, lSEGUID and cSEGUID checksums for a biological sequence (DNA, RNA or protein).

 The SEGUID checksum is defined as the SHA-1 cryptographic hash of a primary biological sequence in uppercase.
 SEGUID was suggested by Babnigg and Giometti as a way to provide stable identifiers of protein sequences in databases for cross referencing.

-The lSEGUID is the SEGUID of the lexocographically smallest of the sense or antisense strands of a double stranded DNA sequence.
+The lSEGUID is the SEGUID of the lexicographically smallest of the sense or anti-sense strands of a blunt double stranded DNA sequence.
 This means that if a sequence and its reverse compliment have the same lSEGUIDs.
 This can be useful to identify double stranded DNA sequences, regardless of the form they are presented.

 The cSEGUID checksum can be useful to quickly determine if two sequences refer to the same vector.
 The sequence of the plasmid pFA6a-GFPS65T-kanMX6 is available from Genbank and from other sources such as the Forsburg lab, sequence here or here.

 Both sequences are the same size and claim to describe the same vector, although the origins seem to have been set differently.
 Analysis of both sequences in seguid_calculator proves that both sequences are in fact representations of the same sequence by their identical cSEGUIDs:

 Seguid_calculator is written in python 3 with wxPython 4.
 Development happens on Github.

 I will try to set up packager.io to build DEB packages for Linux (work in progress).